jsirois/dev-cmd/README.md

 #### Parameterization

-Both command arguments and env values can be parameterized with values from the execution environment.
+A command's python, arguments and env values can be parameterized with values from the execution environment.
 Parameters are introduced in between brackets with an optional default value:
 `{<key>(:<default>)?}`.
 Parameters can draw from three sources:
 1. Environment variables via `{env.<name>}`; e.g.: `{env.HOME}`